 Named after the Humboldt Current, a cold flow of water where they live, the Humboldt squid is also sometimes referred to as the jumbo flying squid or, as local fishermen call them, the ‘diablo rojo’ (translated as red devil).

-The squid can be a shade of red, but it’s able to change colour quickly and so often appears purple and can be white too.
+The squid can be a shade of red, but it’s able to change colour quickly and so often appears purple or even white.

 These sea creatures, which reach five feet in length, also travel quickly around the water – up to a speed of 15 miles per hour.
 And if they’re hungry, any prey best watch out.

 There’s no escape as the Humboldt squid boast eight arms, and two long feeding tentacles covered in hundreds of tooth-lined suckers.

 Astonishingly, there are luscious coral gardens flourishing in absolute darkness in the depths of the water, so the squid can take their pick from the hundreds of fish feeding there.

 The Humboldt Current flows along the coasts of Chile and Peru, two exciting destinations found on the itinerary of various Saga holidays.

 Santiago, Chile’s capital city, is full of magnificent examples of 19th-century neoclassical architecture, as well as buildings designed in art deco and neo-gothic styles.
 Further south, the beautiful turquoise-coloured Chilean Lakes sit amidst snow-capped volcanoes.

 On board a cruise, the busy Chilean city of Punta Arenas, situated on the Magellan Straits where the Pacific Ocean meets the Atlantic, is the perfect port of call for museum and gallery lovers.